-If you are not a fan of managing software firewalls within your server, you can use our Cloud Firewall to allow and deny ports of your choice.
+If you are not a fan of managing software firewalls within your Scalable Cloud Server, you can use our Cloud Firewall to allow and deny ports of your choice.

 In this guide, we will show you how to allow port 22 for IP 10.10.1.254

-Navigate to the Firewall tab on your compute instance
+Navigate to the Firewall tab on your Scalable Cloud Server

 Select the Network Interface you need to set your Firewall rules for via the drop down menu

-To view more details on your Network Interfaces, visit the Networking tab of your servers manage page.
+To view more details on your Network Interfaces, visit the Networking tab of your Scalable Cloud Server manage page.

 Once selected, proceed to the next step to add firewall rules for the selected interface.